phytec/kivy-demo/doc/tutorials/installing-kivy-layer.rst

 Installing the Kivy layer in Yocto
 ==================================

-Before proceeding, make sure you have set up Yocto following the first steps with Yocto.
+Before proceeding, make sure you have set up Yocto following the :doc:`/tutorials/first-steps-yocto`.

 Installing the Layer
 ---------------------

-To install the `meta-phykivy` layer and understand what is available in it, follow these steps:
+To install the :code:`meta-phykivy` layer and understand what is available in it, follow these steps:

-1. Install the Qt6 demo (also called `qtphy`) by running:
+1. Install the Qt6 demo (also called :code:`qtphy`) by running:

 .. code-block:: bash

-   ./phyLinux init
+   MACHINE=phyboard-mira-imx6-3 ./phyLinux init -p imx8mp -r BSP-Yocto-Ampliphy-i.MX8-PD22.1.0

-   Choose your distro, …
+You can also only use :code:`./phyLinux init` and see all the options for the parameters before choosing one.
+If you want more information on how to install your Phytec BSP with :code:`phyLinux`, you can check the `PHYTEC Yocto Reference Manual <https://www.phytec.de/cdocuments/?doc=UIHsG>`_

-2. Accept the FSL EULA in the :code:`local.conf` file.
+2. Uncomment :code:`ACCEPT_FSL_EULA = "1"` in the :code:`local.conf` file.
-3. Git clone the :code:`meta-phykivy` layer and add it to your `bblayer.conf` file.
+3. Git clone the :code:`meta-phykivy` layer in the source folder and add it to your :code:`bblayer.conf` file.
-4. Build the recipe by using the `bitbake kivyphy-image ...` command
+4. Build the final image by using the :code:`bitbake phytec-kivydemo-image` command after starting bitbake.

-That's it, you should then have the exact same image as the one you download during the first tutorial (link).
+That's it, you should then have the exact same image as the one you download during the first tutorial in :doc:`/tutorials/installation`.

 Understanding the Layer
 ------------------------

-The minimal files necessary to run Kivy are:
+The files necessary to run Kivy are:

 * :code:`sdl2.bbappend`
 * :code:`kivy.bbappend`
-* Patch for the cameras for Kivy
+* Patch for the cameras for Kivy (:code:`camera_gi.patch` and :code:`kivy_opencv.patch`)
 * The image recipe

+All the other files are optional.
+Some patch are present to fix some warnings in Kivy.

 Kivy Recipe and Minimal Version
 --------------------------------

 Kivy uses sdl2 to work, but sdl2 does not work out of the box for this product.
-To use wayland instead of X11, you need to add the `sdl2.bbappend`.
+To use Wayland instead of X11, you need to add the :code:`sdl2.bbappend`.

-Similarly, the cameras in Kivy do not work as expected on the product, so you need a patch to fix this.
+Similarly, the cameras in Kivy do not work as expected on the product, so you need a patch to fix this depending on you provider for the camera (:code:`gstreamer` or :code:`opencv`).
+For more information about the cameras, you can check :doc:`/demo/camera`.

 Disabling Kivy Demo
 --------------------